hovancik/stretchly/README.md

 - you can disable (micro)break ideas
 - you can disable pre-(micro)break notifications
 - you can disable notification sounds
-- you can disable monitoring of system idle time for natural breaks (when user leaves and after return idle time is greater then break duration, *stretchly* will reset breaks)
+- you can disable monitoring of system idle time for natural breaks (when user leaves and after return idle time is greater then break duration, *Stretchly* will reset breaks)
 - you can disable monitoring of DND (Do Not Disturb) mode on MacOS and Windows (breaks are not shown in DND mode)
 - you can disable the display of breaks on all of your monitors
 - you can change the default monochrome tray icon to an inverted (Linux, Windows) or a colorful version